THE RAVENFEAST SERIES - FENMAN Chapter 18: Hereward's Breton Guest

 This is subject matter you're not likely to have encountered in history lessons at school or college.

 'BETRAYED - The Net Tightens

 'BETRAYED - The Net Tightens', ISBN number 978-1-910266.
-As before historical background and notes, plus map with the names as in the 11th Century precede body copy.
+Available still through the publisher, New Generation.
+Historical background and notes, plus map with main town names as in the 11th Century precede body copy.

 Ivar's travels this time range between Exanceaster (Exeter) in the south of Defna (Devon) to Barnestapla (Barnstaple) in North Devon.
 On to Dyflin (Dublin) to ask King Diarmuid for men and ships, Diarmuid is only too willing to oblige, as Ivar had gone a decade and a half before with Godwin's father Harold and uncle Leofwin to ask for help to reinstate Earl Godwin after the stand-off with King Eadward.
 Abortive raids are made on the Seoferna (Severn) shore and the West Country.
 Magnus is badly wounded near Tatherstoche (Tavistock) and begs to be taken to Bosanham (Bosham in West Sussex) to die.
 Nonetheless he is still alive when Ivar moves on with Braenda, Saeward and Hemming to Rhosgoch again before riding through Wealas (Wales) to Ceaster (Chester) and on to Jorvik (York).

 Of course he meets Braenda once again near Jorvik in odd circumstances.
 She has even stranger news for him the second time they meet!